NO REVILER SHALL INHERIT THE KINGDOM (Video)

 The video above looks at just one of the ten barriers to the kingdom, a little known or understood word: REVILERS.

-Meaning of “reviler” from Your dictionary.com:
+Now here is the meaning of “reviler” from dictionary.com:

 To revile is to criticize in an abusive or hostile way, or to spread negative information about.

-When you verbally attack someone and call him names and say mean things, this is an example of a time when you revile.
+(When you verbally attack someone and call him names and say mean things, this is an example of a time when you revile).

 To attack (someone) with abusive language.